anaseto/goal/docs/Implementation.md

 starting point before digging into the code or extending it, while telling as well how some things ended up in a way or another.

-# Chosing the implementation language
+# Choosing the implementation language

 That was the first choice.
 To be honest, among suitable languages, I probably mainly chose Go because I know it very well and feel comfortable with it.
 It